A Handful of Hours in Verona, City of Love

 - PRO TIP: If you’re super into visiting old churches, you can get a pass in from the Associazione Chiese Vive for €6 that gives you entry to four Verona churches, with an audio guide.
 Each church is €2,50, so if you’re visiting more than two it makes sense to get the pass.
 They’re available at each of the four included churches: Basilica di San Zeno, the Verona Cathedreal (Complesso della Cattedrale), Basilica di Santa Anastasia and Chiesa di San Fermo.

-- Ponte Pietra: Built in 100 B.C., this is the oldest bridge in Verona.
+- Ponte Pietra: Built in 100 B.C., it is the oldest bridge in Verona.
 In WWII, retreating Germans blew up four of the bridge’s arches, but original materials were used to rebuild it in 1957.
 The views of the city from here are absolutely lovely.